Bigness of tangent bundles and dynamical rigidity of Fano manifolds of Picard number 1 (with an appendix by Jie Liu): Bigness of tangent bundles of certain projective manifolds

 \subsection{Smooth complete intersections, Proof of Theorem \ref{thm-complete-intersection}}

 \begin{lemma} Let $f\colon X\to Y$ be a generically finite surjective morphism between smooth projective varieties.
-If the tangent bundle $T_Y$ is not big (resp. not pseudo-effective), then $T_X$ is not big (resp. not pseudo-effective) either. \end{lemma} \begin{proof} Consider the surjective morphism $\mathbb{P}(f^*T_Y)\to \mathbb{P}(T_Y)$ induced by $f$.
-Then the tautological line bundles of $\mathbb{P}(f^*T_Y)$ and $\mathbb{P}(T_Y)$ have same Kodaira dimension by \cite[Theorem 5.13]{Uen75}.
+If the tangent bundle \(T_X\) is big (resp. pseudo-effective), then the tangent bundle $T_Y$ is also big (resp. pseudo-effective). \end{lemma} \begin{proof} Consider the surjective morphism $\mathbb{P}(f^*T_Y)\to \mathbb{P}(T_Y)$ induced by $f$.
+Then the tautological line bundles of $\mathbb{P}(f^*T_Y)$ and $\mathbb{P}(T_Y)$ have the same Kodaira dimension by \cite[Theorem 5.13]{Uen75}.
 Hence, $T_Y$ is big if and only if $f^* T_Y$ is big.
-Since \(f\) is generically surjective and \(T_X\) is locally free, there is a natural injection $0\to T_X\to f^*T_Y$, and thus the non-bigness of $T_Y$ implies the non-bigness of $T_X$.
+Since \(f\) is generically surjective and \(T_X\) is locally free, there is a natural injection $0\to T_X\to f^*T_Y$, and thus the bigness of $T_X$ implies the bigness of $T_Y$.